Leverhulme Doctoral Scholarship in AI-Enabled Digital Accessibility (ADA)

 We are seeking applications from excellent and enthusiastic candidates who are interested in joining the ADA network to collaborate with other researchers and contribute to a rich environment for themselves and their research community.

-You will need to meet the minimum entry requirements for our AI-enabled Digital Accessibility (ADA) PhD programme.
+You will need to meet the entry requirements of our PhD programme.

 How to apply